Morocco's Ceramics Heartland: The Essential Travel Guide to Safi

 With an abundance of sunny days throughout the year, Safi makes for a fantastic destination, no matter when you are visiting Morocco.
 It enjoys mild temperatures due to its coastal setting, with only occasional rainy days (usually just light showers).

-For a quieter experience, consider visiting during the shoulder seasons of April to June and September to October.
+For a quieter experience, consider visiting during the shoulder seasons of April to June or September to October.
 During these periods, the weather is pleasant and you'll avoid the peak tourist crowds.